raggedkarma/mecha-prime/Library/Mech/Chassis.md

 Structure
 :	The structure rating is depleted by damage.
 Once reduced to zero, the mech is no longer functional.

-Sockets
+Hardpoints
+:	*Ref: /Library/Mech/Weapon*
-:	The number of weapons and upgrades which may be embedded in this chassis.
+:	The number of weapons which may be installed in this chassis, and their approximate physical location.

-:	>Ref: /Library/Weapon
+Hackpoints
-:	>Ref: /Libary/Mech/Upgrade
+:	*Ref: /Libary/Mech/Upgrade*

-Price
-:	The cost of a new version of this make and model of chassis.
+:	The number of upgrades which may be installed in this chassis, each with possibly an upgrade category limit.

+##Notes

+1. Despite similarities, no upgrade may be installed in a hardpoint, and likewise no weapon in a hackpoint;
+2. All weapons are available for all actions if they are not offline and in range;